 Ahh, the pantry.
 We see so many beautiful, well-organized pantries on Pinterest that looking in our own can cause an instant depression to set in.
 If you have got 10 minutes, start decluttering your pantry.
 Here are some quick steps you can take to make a huge difference when it comes to the organization of your pantry:

 Another great idea when it comes to keeping your pantry decluttered and well organized is to make sure you check what you have before you go grocery shopping.
 Making sure to use all the food you have in your pantry is a great way to keep it clean and help you stick to your grocery budget.

 The name itself implies that this really shouldn’t take too long!
 I mean, it’s the junk drawer.
 It’s full of junk.

 This is true yet, it is crazy to me how long I can talk myself into hanging on to some random doohickey that is in my junk drawer.
-With absolutely no idea what it’s purpose, I will hang onto something for years out of fear that one day we will realize that doohickey could have single handedly cured cancer.
+With absolutely no idea what the purpose, I will hang onto something for years out of fear that one day we will realize that doohickey could have single-handedly cured cancer.

 It’s crazy how motivating clearing a junk drawer can be especially when you declutter and then organize it.
 Sometimes 10 minutes decluttering the junk drawer can lead to decluttering the entire kitchen.

 While I’m sure you have nothing secretly hiding under your bed like you did when you were a kid, it might be worth a look anyway.
 Any old items that you shoved under there and completely forgot about?
 If so, do yourself a favor, take 10 minutes and donate or toss it.

 Often times when people find something in their homes that they completely forgot existed they act as if they just opened a new present.
 In reality, looking at these items should be a reminder that you must not have needed them to begin with.